-However, address list maintenance also continues year-round as the Supervisor of Elections receives mail returned undeliverable from the Post Office or receives address updates from third-party sources such as the U.S. Postal Service, Jury Notice lists, and Department of Highway Safety and Motor Vehicles driver license lists.
+Address list maintenance is conducted year-round as the Supervisor of Elections receives mail returned undeliverable or receives address updates from third-party sources.

-In addition, ongoing list maintenance is conducted for the following reasons that affect eligibility:
+Ongoing list maintenance may be conducted for any of the following reasons that affect eligibility:

 - A voter is deceased

 - A voter has moved out of state

 - A voter has registered to vote in another jurisdiction